envalert@envalert.org

 1.0.
 Background

-Environmental Alert (EA) in collaboration with National Environmental Management Authority (NEMA), Ministry of Water and Environment (MWE) and Ministry of Agriculture, Animal Industry and Fisheries (MAAIF); and in partnership with Advocates Coalition on Environment and Development (ACODE), and Nature Uganda, is implementing a project called “Strengthening Institutional Capacity for effective Implementation of Rio Conventions in Uganda”.
-The project builds on the 2007 National capacity needs self-Assessment (NCSA) on implementation of Multilateral Environmental Agreements (MEAs) in Uganda.
-This is a 4 year pilot project implemented in the districts of Buikwe, Jinja, Kayunga, Mukono and Wakiso.
+Environmental Alert (EA) in collaboration with National Environmental Management Authority (NEMA), Ministry of Water and Environment (MWE) and Ministry of Agriculture, Animal Industry and Fisheries (MAAIF); and in partnership with Advocates Coalition on Environment and Development (ACODE), and Nature Uganda, implemented a project called “Strengthening Institutional Capacity for effective Implementation of Rio Conventions in Uganda”.
+The project builds on the 2007 National Capacity Needs Self-Assessment (NCSA) on the implementation of Multilateral Environmental Agreements (MEAs) in Uganda.
+This is a 4-year pilot project implemented in the districts of Buikwe, Jinja, Kayunga, Mukono, and Wakiso.

 2.0.
 Objective